ankur-anand/msdr-zk-nodejs/readme.md

 # msdr-zk-nodejs

-## A Simple ZooKeeper based Microservices Service Discovery and Registery library for node.js services.
+## A Simple ZooKeeper based Microservices Service Discovery and Registery library for node.js services, that automatically re-register the watch again on the path when data is requested for the first time.

 #### Important Point